-B2B marketers continue to rate in-person events as their most effective tactic (69%), according to B2B Content Marketing 2015: Benchmarks, Budgets, and Trends Report.
-However, a solid strategy is required to make the most of the investment.
+While B2B marketers continue to rate in-person events as one of their most effective tactics, a solid strategy is required to make the most of the investment.

 If you’ve been to a tradeshow, you’ve seen the disparity.
 Half of the booths seem to be lively, attracting large crowds, generating buzz and full of energy.
 The other half seem to generate no interest and are filled with employees who look bored and envious of the booths around them.

 So while some companies seem to benefit from tradeshows, many come home wondering whether their time and money was worth it.
 With some proper strategizing and planning, your tradeshow efforts can get the buzz and results that you want.
 Here are 9 steps to revitalizing your tradeshow marketing strategy.

 Many times companies either register far in advance for the tradeshow, and then forget about it; or they’re last minute and reactionary with picking the tradeshows they participate in.
 Either way, to do tradeshows right, you need to begin your planning long in advance.
 Planning for a tradeshow it isn’t just about booking flights and hotel rooms for your staff.
 It should be a very strategic process, where every aspect of your tradeshow—pre-show, during-show and post-show—are all meticulously thought through and tied back to a strategy and aligned with your business goals and objectives.